angular/angular/aio/content/guide/glossary.md

 The custom element feature extends HTML by allowing you to define a tag whose content is created and controlled by JavaScript code.
 A custom element (also called a *web component*) is recognized by a browser when it's added to the [CustomElementRegistry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).

-You can use the API to transform an Angular component so that it can be registered with the browser and used in any HTML that you add directly to the DOM within an Angular app.
+You can use the API to transform an Angular component so that it can be registered with the browser and used in any HTML that you add directly to the DOM within an Angular application.
 The custom element tag inserts the component's view, with change-detection and data-binding functionality, into content that would otherwise be displayed without Angular processing.

 See [Angular element](#angular-element).